FREE US SHIPPING & RETURNS

 The Anniversary of the Moon Landing

 On July 20, 1969, the universe, as we know, opened up.
 That was the day that Apollo 11 landed on the moon and Neil Armstrong uttered the profound words we all know by heart – “That’s one small step for man, one giant leap for mankind.”
-53 years later, as new photos from the James Webb telescope blow our minds and reopen our imaginations to the endless wonder of space, that first footstep on the moon still feels as awe-inspiring as ever.
+55 years later that first footstep on the moon still feels as awe-inspiring as ever.
 In honor of the anniversary of the moon landing, we’d like to take a look back.

 The US flag is planted on the moon.
 Photo: NASA